- Topic of the PhD thesis: "Agent-based modelling of the spatio-temporal interaction between immune cells and human-pathogenic fungi"

 |2011||B.Sc. in Bioinformatics at the Friedrich Schiller University Jena|

-(2019) Comparative assessment of aspergillosis by virtual infection modeling.
+(2019) Comparative assessment of aspergillosis by virtual infection modeling in murine and human lung.
 Front Immunol 10, 142.

 (2018) Predictive virtual infection modeling of fungal immune evasion in human whole blood.
 Front Immunol 9, 560.